phel-lang/phel-lang.org/content/documentation/basic-types.md

 a
 string."

-"use backslack to escape \" string"
+"use backslash to escape \" string"

 "the dollar must not be escaped: $ or $abc just works"